Home Finance Page 27

 The International Finance Corporation’s equity and investment policy is funded out of the capital paid-into the corporation.
 Additionally, funds are obtained through the retained earnings, which is primarily comprised of the corporation’s net worth.
 The IFC possesses a strong shareholder support, triple-A bond ratings, as well as a substantial capital base, which allows the company to raise funds in all international markets.

+APR, which stands for annual percentage rate, is an economic variable used to describe the current interest rate for a whole year.
 The APR is listed as a percentage and typically attached to a credit card to describe the additional payments (used to satisfy the individual’s interest obligation) that the borrower is forced to pay to for the use of credit.

 The APR is a finance charge expressed as an annual rate and takes the form of two specific definitions: the nominal APR and the effective APR.
 The nominal APR is the simplified interest rate delivered as a yearly percentage while the effective APR is the compound interest rate, which includes a fixed fee.